Millhouse Green is a village on the north banks of the River Don on the A628 road west of Penistone in the English County of South Yorkshire.

 A link with the mill on the Don at Millhouse and the Blacksmith’s Arms is that, after the murder there, the rifle used was flung into the river by the murderer and found some years later in the mill-race (see Photograph in The Blacksmith’s).

-Now bringing us up to date on power sources, there are 13 or more wind turbines on Royd Moor above the village, providing the modern day power of electricity to farms, water works etc. in the area.
+In recent times a Wind Farm was constructed nearby with13 or more wind turbines on Royd Moor above the village, providing the modern day power of electricity to farms, water works etc. in the area.

 This firm was established in London in 1868.
 The original shop was in Fore Street ( later re-named London Wall after bombing in World War 11).
 It was owned by a Mr Thomas Fox.12 years later 1880, the business passed on to a family called Dixon.
 In the 1880’s a Mr Samuel Fox (no relation to Thomas Fox ).
 He invented the wire drawing technique which led to stronger ribs in umbrellas.
 These had previously been made of whale bone.